Just Sweat and Tears

 I was freed from all of those feelings.
 I stood there.
 The shaking slowed, and the tears flowed.
 I felt an amazing opening and release that I hadn’t felt in a long time.
 I certainly hadn’t let it happen in a long time.
 I took a deep breath.
 I exhaled.
 Now that was actually what I needed.

-I am writing this not to share one of my yoga experiences with you, but more of a revelation or reminder to myself that I am my best friend.
-I want to also remind you that you are your best friend.
+So I am writing this not to share one of my yoga experiences with you, but more of a revelation or reminder to myself that I am my best friend and I wanted to remind you that you are your best friend.
 You are your rock.
 Give yourself a hug.
 Get on your mat.
 That is what I found on my yoga mat today and that is what I hope for you to find on your yoga mat when you need to find it.
 Keep hope alive!

 Peace, Yogi Troy